 On the way to Geilo, you can also find an interesting Gardnos Meteor Park.
 It tells the story of a 300 meters wide meteorite, that struck the earth near Nesbyen 546 million years ago.
-The forces created 5 kilometres wide crater.
+The forces created 5 kilometers wide crater.
 The park is closed in winter, but it might still be possible to go to the crater.
 We didn’t check it, as it was full of snow and we didn’t have time, but let me know if you do!

 Where to stay in Oslo?

-$ Saga Poshtel Oslo Central – one of the cheaper hotels, located in Oslo city center with the beds starting from € 39 and very high reviews.
+$ Saga Poshtel Oslo Central – one of the cheaper hotels, located in Oslo city center with beds starting from € 39 and very high reviews.

-$$$ Oslo Guldsmeden – eco-friendly hotel with Balinese decor and organic breakfast (so delicious, yum) is one of the best hotels in Oslo.
+$$$ Oslo Guldsmeden – an eco-friendly hotel with Balinese decor and organic breakfast (so delicious, yum) is one of the best hotels in Oslo.
 I stayed there for several days on one of my visits and loved it.
 Check prices and availability.

 Day 2: Nesbyen – Geilo